 - The huge numbers of tourists here are drawn by the wide groomers and good snow that comes with the high altitude, as well as the exceptional town.

 - The terrain pods are nicely separated, and the runs are fairly consistent and not usually broken by a lot of intersections and roads.

 - The slopes are easily accessed by almost any lodging property in the town from several base areas.

 - Of course being the 2nd most popular ski resort in the United States means there are crowds.

 - The base of Peak 8 is crazy with 2 high-speed lifts fed by one massive maze.

 - The wind and cold temperatures can be a problem due to the high altitude.
-One trip we had featured 50 mph winds and an air temp of about 12 degrees F, which was about as cold as we can take.
+One trip we had featured 50 mph winds and an air temp of about 12 degrees F, which was about as cold as we can take when there is a strong wind.
 I still remember everyone jammed into the hut at the top of Peak 7 during a particularly nasty part of the storm.

 The hike to the top of Peak 8 is short and worth the view and run down.
 After skiing, get some Crepes at the street vendor on Main St. It takes a long time, but is well worth it and there is a fire pit that always seems to be going next to it.

-We can’t wait to go back the next time we are in Summit County or Vail.
+We hope to go back the next time we are in Summit County or on our way to Vail.